Recommended Resource: CORE 52

 Pulse Point: John 13:34-35

 Stay connected to The Phone Tree Bible Study Group to find out what comes next in this ongoing story of fictitious truth.
-The next installment, The Message, is scheduled for 4/28/24.
+The next installment, The Sermon, is scheduled for 4/28/24.

 A Bible Study Recommendation – Esther by Kelly Minter